(A chapter of Akayama DanJay.)

 “They’ve been broken twice, right?
 Those fingers aren’t doing you any good, are they?
 Make them useful again.”
 In truth, Nemo just wanted to know if Lio would do it.
 “Prove to me you can handle the freedom you claim to deserve.
 If you won’t pay, liberation will escape you.
-You’ll forever be slave to your own shadow.”
+You’ll forever be a slave to your own shadow.”

 Lio grimaced.
 “Crazy egg-head.”

 “Call me what you want,” said Nemo.
 Lio put the thumb of his broken fist into his mouth, but couldn’t bite hard enough to sever it.
 “I bet your daddy couldn’t do it either.”

 Now Lio flushed red with rage.
 He opened wide and chomped the thumb clean off.
 Blood spurt onto the sand.
 He groaned and spat his thumb into the caldera.
 “Don’t talk smack about my daddy!”

 “Don’t quit halfway!”
 Lio’s thumb rolled down the caldera into Nemo’s pit.
 Nemo spat the thumb back up into Lio’s lap.
 “Did I tell you to bite your fingers off?”

 “You’re cutting corners!
 I told you to eat them, or descend to tell your daddy you’re his equal in failure!”

 “You’re not allowed to talk smack about—” Lio clenched his mutilated fist.
 “My daddy—my father, I mean, was a wealthy business-owner!
 And I’m just like him!
 Look!”
 He held up his severed thumb.
 “Let’s make a deal!
 I’ll eat this one finger, and you gimme my freedom!”